Rewatching Anthony Bourdain Parts Unknown - Kenya episode

 Their jobs were lost in an instant when COVID-19 started to spread globally, prompting the government to impose a ban on the importation of second-hand goods.
 "As a precautionary measure, KEBS [Kenya Bureau of Standards] wishes to notify the general public and all importers of used garments and used shoes that the importation of used garments and footwear is hereby prohibited with immediate effect until further notice," said Managing Director Lt Col (Rtd) Bernard Njiraini in a statement issued on March 31.

 The ban was widely criticized for being based on the presumption that imported second-hand items are a COVID-19 risk.
 The scientific evidence points out that the virus cannot survive on the porous materials, such as fabric, long enough to pose a threat.
 Moreover, 'mitumba clothing, as has been the custom over the years, undergo rigorous sorting, packing, and fumigation before being shipped into the country, hence their distinct scent,' said the traders in a statement in response by the Mitumba Association of Kenya.

 'The government has suspended importation of second-hand clothes with immediate effect to safeguard the health of Kenyans and promote local textiles in the wake of coronavirus,' the Industry, Trade and Co-operatives Cabinet Secretary Betty Maina has said.
 Although the ban was long wanted by local fashion businesses, the economic effect on the prohibition of mitumba was found too significant.
 As mentioned above, the cost Of Kenya's "Mitumba Ban" is USD 159 million, and 700,000 lost jobs, which is proven too costly to overlook.
-As reported on 24 June, 202, the imports of second-hand clothes will be resumed after the COVID-19 pandemic is over.
+As reported in August, 2020, the imports of second-hand clothes will be resumed after the COVID-19 pandemic is over.